 What are the steps to create an ETVE?

-This involves reserving the name, constituting the share capital, and complying with legal and tax formalities.
+Steps include: reserving the company name, subscribing the required share capital, and completing legal and tax registrations.

 What are the eligibility conditions for the ETVE regime?